 Stairs With Carpet Over Wood Flooring

-Stairs should have carpets to reduce the risk of falls.
-While carpeting won’t prevent falls, it can give people and pets more traction when going up and down.
-Carpet also provides more cushion than wood, so it can be safer if someone does fall.
-However, wood stairs are easier to clean.
+Summary: Installing carpet on stairs reduces the risk of falls.
+While carpeting won’t prevent falls, it can give people and pets better traction when going up and down.
+Carpeted stairs also provide more cushion than wood, so they can be safer if someone does fall.
+However, hardwood stairs are easier to clean.

 Pros of Carpet

-One of the biggest pros of carpeting on stairs is that it is safe.
+One of the biggest pros of carpeting on stairs is its safety.
 The carpet offers a bit of traction as you go up and down, so you can decrease the chance of slipping.
-It won’t get rid of your risk of falling, but it can also make the fall less uncomfortable by cushioning you.
+It won’t eliminate your risk of falling, but it can also make the fall less uncomfortable by providing some cushioning.

-Another advantage of carpet stairs is that they can absorb sound.
+Another advantage of carpet stairs is that they can absorb sound much better than hard surfaces.
 If your stairs are right by a bedroom or office, you can probably hear everyone as they walk up and down on the wood.
 But the right carpeting can mitigate that.

 Carpet is also a good option if you have a tight budget.
 You can save a lot of money because you don’t have to worry about buying wood and preparing it for the stairs.